-Helen Hess, Certified Clinical Hypnotherapist
+Helen Hess, Clinical Hypnotherapist, Certified Instructor

 At Hess Hypnosis Heals we turn on the inner light so you can clearly see the path where you are going.
 It clears out the fear, making light out of darkness.
 When you have light there is no darkness.
 So, we turn on the light to dispel darkness.